TusharDhage/aws/ec2 .md

 **1.** You will be asked to choose an AMI of your choice.
 (An AMI is an Amazon Machine Image.
 It is a template basically of an Operating
        System platform which you can use as a base to create your instance).
 Once you launch an EC2 instance from your preferred AMI, the instance will automatically be booted with the desired OS.
-(We will see more about AMIs in the coming part of the tutorial).

 **2.** Here we are choosing the default Amazon Linux (64 bit) AMI.